 4. Decide how far you want to drive & book accommodations in advance.
 The only thing I really planned ahead on our last road trip was accommodations.
 It gave us a driving goal each day – anywhere from 3-6 hours throughout the day was easy to manage, and it gave us lots of time for unscheduled exploring, meeting interesting people and eating.
 (See No. 2)

 5. Upgrade your vehicle.
 Rental car prices can be as low as $9.99 a day, so there’s really no reason to put mileage and wear and tear on your own vehicle.
 Plus, you can upgrade to something fancier/sportier/roomier than your usual ride, which is a nice little boost of fun for the trip.

-Though wedding planning has absolutely taken over my life like a flesh-eating virus, in between meltdowns, heaving sobs and punching inanimate objects, I’ve already begun mapping out our first road trip as husband and wife – a top to bottom tour of the East Coast.
+Though wedding planning has absolutely taken over my life like a flesh-eating virus, in between meltdowns, heaving sobs and punching inanimate objects, I’ve already begun mapping out our first fall road trip as husband and wife – a top to bottom tour of the East Coast.